antkaynak/Painterino-Online-Paint/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+## About This Project

+* You can draw to canvas and anybody in the room can see!
+* You can only delete what you draw.
+* You can change the size as well as the color of your pen!
+* You can save the image to your local machine.
+* This application fully sports scaling and is responsive!
+* You can see who is online in the room.
+* If you want you can go offline and draw by yourself!
+* Your session is tracked so you dont have to login every time.
+* Full support for mobile and tablets!

+### Disclaimer
+For this project I used AJAX system.
+You normally want to use Web Sockets or WebRTC API.
+If you want to scale this project to bigger audiance I highly recommend using a real-time communication API.

 ### Prerequisites

 What things you need to install